qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/communication.rst

 At the very core, HTTP requests from the browser are made by interfacing with the HTTP client API or by adding a script tag to the document.
 Classes dealing with those low-level transport methods can be found in the ``qx.bom.request`` namespace.
 Usually they are not instantiated directly by the user.

 ``Xhr`` is a wrapper of the HTTP client API offered by the browser.
 It’s purpose is to hide inconsistencies and to work around bugs found in popular implementations.
-The interface of ``qx.bom.request.Xhr`` is similar to XMLHttpRequest, the HTTP client API specified by the W3C.
+The interface of ``qx.bom.request.Xhr`` is similar to `XMLHttpRequest <http://www.w3.org/TR/XMLHttpRequest2/>`_, the HTTP client API specified by the W3C.

 ``Script`` is a script loader.
 Internally, the class deals with adding and removing script tags to the document and keeping track of the load status.
 Just like ``qx.bom.request.Xhr``, the interface is modeled based on XMLHttpRequest.